it-drafter/android-audio-stream-player/README.md

 ---

 - It is designed for a local internet radio station in my city.
-With some modifications - it can play just about any internet radio and/or online podcast.
+With some modifications - it can play any internet radio and/or online podcast.
 - Just make sure you change all the API specific code, and adjust the design to your project.

 ---